John E. Corbally

 John Edward Corbally Jr. (October 14, 1924 – July 23, 2004) was an American academic administrator and university president.
-Corbally led Syracuse University from 1969–71 before becoming president of the University of Illinois system from 1971 to 1979.
+Corbally led Syracuse University from 1969 to 1971 before becoming president of the University of Illinois system from 1971 to 1979.
 He held roles in numerous non-profit organizations, including a decade as the first president of the John D. and Catherine T. MacArthur Foundation.

 Early life

-Corbally was born in South Bend, Washington on October 14, 1924 to John E. Corbally Sr., a University of Washington education professor, and Grace (née Williams) Corbally.
+Corbally was born in South Bend, Washington, on October 14, 1924, to John E. Corbally Sr., a University of Washington education professor, and Grace (née Williams) Corbally.

 During World War II, Corbally held the rank of lieutenant junior grade in the United States Navy.
 He saw battle in the Pacific Ocean theater and received a Purple Heart.

 After the war, Corbally returned to school, where he met his wife Marguerite Walker; they married in 1946.

 In 1947, with a bachelor's degree from the University of Washington, he took a job as a high school chemistry teacher in Tacoma.
 He pursued further education at the University of Washington, graduating with a master's degree in 1950.
 He earned a doctorate in 1955 from the University of California, Berkeley and put his degree in educational administration and finance to work by taking an associate professor position at Ohio State University, where he would eventually become provost and vice president of academic affairs, positions held until he accepted the chancellor position at Syracuse University in 1969.